Saya informasikan bahwa ada blog bagus yaitu rajasaads . Coba dech buka....

 The Web site for Psystar, the company that’s selling the OpenMac, has been down for the count all morning—probably due to the crush in traffic after the story broke early Monday.

-according to Ars Technica, the OpenMac supposedly will run Mac OS X "Leopard" natively, thanks to a series of emulators and drivers that fool Apple’s OS into thinking it's running on Apple hardware.
+But according to Ars Technica, the OpenMac supposedly will run Mac OS X "Leopard" natively, thanks to a series of emulators and drivers that fool Apple’s OS into thinking it's running on Apple hardware.

-favorite pastime of tech hobbyists and hackers.
+Indeed, getting Mac OS X to run on various non-Apple gadgets is a favorite pastime of tech hobbyists and hackers.
 But Psystar’s attempt to sell the OpenMac commercially is sure to draw the attention of Apple legal, especially since (as Ars Technica points out) the Leopard license specifically forbids installing the OS on non-Apple hardware.

-Power Computing, the company that made Apple-authorized Mac clones back in the '90s.
+Still, the story harkens back to the tale of Power Computing, the company that made Apple-authorized Mac clones back in the '90s.
 Personally, I thought it was a great idea—why not give us consumers more (and cheaper) choices for buying Mac hardware?

 But Steve Jobs clearly isn't a fan of the Mac cloning business; Apple snapped up Power Computing in 1997, after Jobs returned to Cupertino, and that was that.